Sources of Agricultural Finance: Institutional and Non-institutional Finance

-- Short-term finance is extended for purchasing fertilizers seeds pesticides etc. it provides the required working capital and More than 50% of commercial bank’s agriculture finance comes in this category.
+- Short-term finance is extended for purchasing fertilizers seeds pesticides etc. it provides the required working capital More than 50% of commercial banks’ agriculture finance comes in this category.

-- Medium/long term: The commercial banks lend the medium term but do not encourage the long term finance.
-Money borrowed under this is usually used to purchase the cattle, equipment, and improvement of the land.
+- Medium/long term: Commercial banks lend the medium term but do not encourage long-term finance.
+Money borrowed under this is usually used to purchase cattle, equipment, and the improvement of the land.

 A cooperative credit society was established to provide rural credit at a lower cost.
-The Cooperative Banks provide the short term and long term loans through the credit societies via Land Development Banks.
+The Cooperative Banks provide short-term and long-term loans through the credit societies via Land Development Banks.
 They have well-established organizations as shown in the chart

 - State cooperative banks are the apex of the cooperative credit structure.
-They act as a link between the central cooperative banks and NABARD (National bank for Agriculture and Rural Development).
+They link the central cooperative banks and NABARD (National bank for Agriculture and Rural Development).

 - Central cooperative banks function at the district level and provide the link between primary societies and State Cooperative Banks.
 The primary Society for the money from the State Cooperative Through The Central Cooperatives.